mraniki/tt/README.md

 ## Config
 Either use .env file or json db as per below structure.
 Environment file or docker variable are automatically loaded in a new db at the startup if there is no DB.
-Approach: Do an initial launch to have the DB structure created automatically and add your telegram bot details or copy and update the below DB sample.
+Approach: Do an initial launch to have the DB structure created automatically and add your telegram bot details or update the DB sample.

 ### Env
 [env sample](config/env.sample)